IvoVellekoop/openwfs/docs/source/slms.rst

 A final aspect of the SLM that is demonstrated in the example is the use of the :attr:`~.slm.SLM.pixels` attribute.
 This attribute holds a virtual camera that reads the gray values of the pixels currently displayed on the SLM.
 This virtual camera implements the :class:`~.Detector` interface, meaning that it can be used just like an actual camera.
 This feature is useful, e.g., for storing or checking the images displayed on the SLM.

 For debugging or demonstration purposes, it is often useful to receive feedback on the image displayed on the SLM.
 In Windows, this image can be see by hovering over the program icon in the task bar.
 Alternatively, the combination Ctrl + PrtScn can be used to grab the image on all active monitors.
 For demonstration purposes, the :func:`~.slm.SLM.clone` function can be used to create a second SLM window (typically placed in a corner of the primary screen), which shows the same image as the original SLM.
-This technique is used in the ``wfs_demonstration_experimental.py`` code available in the online example gallery :cite:`readthedocsOpenWFS`.
+This technique is demonstrated in the ``wfs_demonstration_experimental.py`` code available in the online example gallery :cite:`readthedocsOpenWFS`.

 Lookup table